mixophrygian/ct-blog/README.md

 **This project is being sunset due to a conflict of interest.
 The site will be up until September 1st 2019.
 Thanks for using Automatic Thought Journal.com!**

-*If you'd like to keep using a digital form of the Automatic Thought Journal you can download this code and run `npm run start`, open up your browser and point it to http://localhost:3000/.*
+*If you'd like to keep using the Automatic Thought Journal locally you can download this code and run `npm run start`, open up your browser and point it to http://localhost:3000/.*

 ### What is this?
-A cognitive therapy journal format invented by David Burns in his book "Feeling Good"
+A cognitive therapy journal format invented by David Burns in his book "Feeling Good".
 Known also as the "three column" technique, where the columns are
 traditionally:

 * "Automatic thoughts"